Despite the rise in video marketing consumers still LOVE to read email content.

 How To Increase Your Email Conversions With Market Research

-This gives you the opportunity to personalize your emails, send surveys to further understand your audience and give them links to your blogs, YouTube, or Podcast.
+This gives you the opportunity to personalize your emails, send surveys to further understand your audience, and give them links to your blogs, YouTube, or podcasts.

 Now, when you go to sell they will feel ready to buy because your content already primed them and educated them on the problem you solve.

 So, it’s important to understand what they need to learn from you in their various stages (every subscriber isn’t in the same stage of the buyer’s journey)

 Email market research can be completed in a few ways: